 Technology, commercial, IP.

-Martin is a partner and Technology, Media & Telecoms Sector Head, based in Dentons’ London office.
+Martin is a Technology & Data Partner, based in Dentons’ London office.

 Martin has advised public bodies, financial institutions and other large corporates on a wide range of complex information technology, intellectual property and data protection matters for over 15 years.
 He advises regularly on business process and IT outsourcings and cross-border sourcing and procurement arrangements for major FTSE and Fortune businesses.
 He also has a significant advisory practice across a wide range of non-contentious areas, including IT, cloud and SaaS arrangements; digital content; IP licensing and development arrangements; and e-commerce and advertising compliance matters.
 Martin is also a member of Dentons’ Global Data Privacy team and advises on a range of business-critical data protection matters from BAU compliance to complex international transfer, BCRs and data audit projects.